LeBoucEtMistere/DistributedChallenges/tutorial/src/03-unique_id.md

 ## Walkthrough

-The code will be very similar to the Echo challenge code, so feel free to copy and paste and try it by yourself if you want, the only new concepts will be around importing a library (a crate in rust lingua) to our project, but other than this, you already have all the knowledge to reach the last section of this chapter by yourself.
+The code will be very similar to the Echo challenge code, so feel free to copy and paste and try it by yourself if you want, the only new concepts will be around importing a library (a crate in rust lingua) in our project, but other than this, you already have all the knowledge to reach the last section of this chapter by yourself.

 ### Defining the message payloads